Getting Started with the Agent

 DD_APM_ENABLED=true as an environment variable.

-For additional information, please reference the project README on Github
+For additional information, please reference the Docker page

 To instrument your application, please select one of the following supported languages.